d-lowl/chrome-extension-svelte-boilerplate/README.md

-# Chrome Extension Svelte Boilerplate
+# A Chrome extension for eco-conscious shopping

-A basic foundation boilerplate for rich Chrome Extensions using [Svelte](https://svelte.technology/) and [Webpack](https://webpack.github.io/) to help you write modular and modern Javascript code, load CSS easily and [automatic reload the browser on code changes](https://webpack.github.io/docs/webpack-dev-server.html#automatic-refresh).
+Built using the svelte chrome extension [boilerplate](https://github.com/d-lowl/chrome-extension-svelte-boilerplate).
+Data stored in an airtable (for now).
+Plans to integrate this plugin with the larger [open climate lab ecosystem](https://github.com/YaleOpenLab/Collabathon_2019).
+Initially developed during the first Yale OpenClimate Lab Collabathon.
+It draws inspiration from the [Honey](https://www.joinhoney.com/) amazon shopping extension.
+The refined github extension [source](https://github.com/sindresorhus/refined-github)

-## Developing a new extension
+## Developing on the extension
-_I'll assume that you already read the [Svelte docs](https://svelte.technology/guide), the [Webpack docs](https://webpack.github.io/docs) and the [Chrome Extension](https://developer.chrome.com/extensions/getstarted) docs._
+Get up to speed with the slick frontend framework with [Svelte docs](https://svelte.technology/guide),  and the [Chrome Extension](https://developer.chrome.com/extensions/getstarted) reference will be useful.

+## Initialization
 1. Check if your Node.js version is >= 6.
 2. Clone the repository.
 3. Install [yarn](https://yarnpkg.com/lang/en/docs/install/).